panghy/vectorsearch/README.md

 - Maintenance: tombstone delete APIs and cooldown-aware vacuuming
 - 90%+ line / 75%+ branch coverage (JaCoCo gates)

+Implementation notes
+- Segment registry: the index maintains a compact `segmentsIndex` range under the index root to list existing segments efficiently.
+Queries list segments from this registry; there is no legacy per‑meta scan fallback.
+- Builder invariants: only PENDING segments are sealed by the builder; ACTIVE segments are never sealed directly.

 ## Quick Start

 ```java